biomarkersParkinson/paradigma/docs/tutorials/_static/pulse_rate_analysis.md

 ## Step 2: Extract signal quality features

-The preprocessed data (PPG & accelerometer) is windowed into overlapping windows of length `ppg_config.window_length_s` with a window step of `ppg_config.window_step_length_s`.
-From the PPG windows 10 time- and frequency domain features are extracted to assess PPG morphology and from the accelerometer windows one relative power feature is calculated to assess periodic motion artifacts.
+The preprocessed data is windowed into overlapping windows of length `ppg_config.window_length_s` with a window step of `ppg_config.window_step_length_s`.
+From the PPG windows, 10 time- and frequency domain features are extracted to assess PPG morphology.
+In case of using the accelerometer data (optional),  one relative power feature is calculated per window to assess periodic motion artifacts.

 The detailed steps are encapsulated in `extract_signal_quality_features` (documentation can be found [here](https://github.com/biomarkersParkinson/paradigma/blob/main/src/paradigma/pipelines/pulse_rate_pipeline.py#:~:text=extract_signal_quality_features)).